 In every corner of the world, there are applicants who are hired and employees that are fired.
 Right about now, someone just received a call ordering him/her to start with the company by tomorrow.
 Unfortunately, someone else got the boot.
 If you are this person, how do you think you should answer the interview question, “why did you get fired?”

 The highs and lows of working for a company go by, and it is very hard, especially to a fired employee to get back on track with his/her career.
 Fired employees find new, unprecedented challenges in finding a new job and give their careers either a facelift or a complete makeover.

 Luckily, there are countless job opportunities waiting for fired employees.
 Whenever an employee is fired, it does not necessarily mean that he/she is inefficient or lazy.
-Companies make hard decision like cost cutting to save on money and resources.
+Companies make a hard decision like cost-cutting to save on money and resources.
 Manpower is reduced and even the talented and skilled employees are not safe from such hard-hitting career bombs.